jnrl12098/Grocery_List_Generator/README.txt

 * for now, the lists are independent of each other, but these relationships are kept in mind:
 	* ideally, the grocery list should automatically change if changes to the inventory list affect it
 	* if a recipe is added to the grocery list, the ingredients are first filtered
-		* i.e. if the ingredient is present in the inventory list, it will not be added to the grocery list
+		* i.e., if the ingredient is present in the inventory list, it will not be added to the grocery list
 * boilerplate for the switchToNthList function could allow for easier implementation of future lists
 	* e.g. "must-haves" list
 * design choice: it is the user's responsibility to reflect changes in the inventory list to the grocery list